jonkemp/gulp-bundle/README.md

 # [gulp](https://github.com/wearefractal/gulp)-bundle [![Build Status](https://travis-ci.org/jonkemp/gulp-bundle.png?branch=master)](https://travis-ci.org/jonkemp/gulp-bundle)

 > Parse build blocks in HTML to concatenate JavaScript and CSS files.
-An option to minify files is available.
+A minify option is available.

+This is not a gulp plugin.
+It is meant to be used together with [gulp-useref](https://github.com/jonkemp/gulp-useref) to parse the build blocks in the HTML files, bundle those assets and export the files.
+This makes it easier to bundle components separately, for example Bower files.

 ## Install